4commerce-technologies-AG/rvm-mini/README.md

 #### Known restrictions

-Currently we had not fully checked, that all scripts will operate correct if pathnames for environment or project folder containing spaces.
-At least aliases are not allowed to have spaces for the identifiers.
+All scripts will not operate correct if pathnames for environment or project folder containing spaces.
 Please have a look to your names before you run into problems.

 ## References